eudoxia0/flashcards/Cards/Metric Time.md

 ---

-Q: 1 teraseconds in normal time.
+Q: 1 terasecond in normal time.
 A: ~31,000 years.

 ---